 When we receive a contribution for you, we allocate units of your chosen investment option(s) to your account at the current unit price.

-Over time, and taking into account any withdrawals you make from your account, your account balance will rise or fall according to the performance of the investment options you invested in and the income payments drawn from it.
+Over time, and taking into account any withdrawals you make from your account, your account balance will rise or fall according to the performance of the investment options you invested in.